 1. Using a server

-A network server can have many roles
+A network server can perform many functions within your business

 You can use a network server to: